Sebastián de la Cuadra, 1st Marquess of Villarías

 Sebastián de la Cuadra y Llarena, 1st Marquess of Villarías (19 January 1687 – 23 April 1766) was a Spanish statesman.
-He served as Chief Minister between 1736 and 1746 during the reign of Philip V of Spain.
+He served as Chief Minister (First Secretary of State) between 1736 and 1746 during the reign of Philip V of Spain.
+The Marquess of Villarías, of the Council of State, knight of the Order of Santiago, served as a steward of the Royal Chapel of San Genaro.